MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 When compared to the output of `postRecolourPath`, the performance of attribute coding may be directly measured without being confounded by any geometry losses.

+The first instance of '%d' in FILE will be expanded with the current frame number.

 ### `--outputBinaryPly=0|1`
 Sets the output format of PLY files (Binary=1, ASCII=0).
 Reading and